web analytics

 10- Considering the Risks: Prostatectomy and Its Possible Problems

-The patient is put under anesthesia and a relatively large incision is made in the lower abdomen or the area between the scrotum and the anus.
+The patient is put under anesthesia, and a relatively large incision is made in the lower abdomen or the area between the scrotum and the anus.

 Each one of the aforementioned can be associated with sometimes serious complications.

-Even the much less invasive laparoscopic version of the prostatectomy holds its own risks that can be very serious for the patient.
+Even the much less invasive laparoscopic version of the prostatectomy holds its risks that can be very serious for the patient.

 In some instances, rare though they may be, people have died from complications associated with radical prostatectomy.